 If you own a listed building you will need listed building consent to make alterations.
 You may also need planning permission.
 Decisions regarding this process are the responsibility of your local district or borough council.

-The statutory list is at https://historicengland.org.uk/listing/the-list/
+The statutory list is available from the Historic England website.

 The Images of England website is a useful website for finding out about listed buildings in your area (please note that for a full search you have to register online - a quick process).